TheImmortals/Alpha/README.md

 Introduction
 ------------------------------------------------------------------------

 Well, i just copied AllianceSky-PS/Impulse which was a very cool repo and everyone used it to make a server.
 Though, i made this project with some edits no one have to do it later.
 Like it has no ``/noreply`` glitch and config's name is already set, and more.
+We already add Operator ($) group.

 Credits goes to: